achntj/zshguide/README.md

 - Remove escape sequences (`\`) from code blocks.
 - Fix Links to point to this documentation.
 - Fix all errors caused due to formatting + html to markdown faults.

+God bless vim for macros, this would have been too hard